attltb/UFBL/README.md

     <td align="center"></td>
   </tr>
 </table>

-The result can be differ greatly according to on which processor the test is performed.
-The BRTS algorithm, performing surprisingly fast for some datasets here, never shows the same speed on Intel(R) Pentium(R) Gold G5420 @ 3.80GHz processor.
-See [YACCLAB/Results](YACCLAB/Results/) folder for the full results.
+However, the results can be differ greatly according to on which processor or operating system the test is performed.
+For example, the test included in <a href="#BRTS">[1]</a> shows that Spagetti labeling is faster than both UFBL algorithms while the charts above show the opposite.
+See [YACCLAB/Results](YACCLAB/Results/) for more results I got on various computers.

-The charts above also don't show the real shortcomings of the BRTS algorithm I had to deal with.
-It is best for images with relatively simple structure, but fails when the image is complex and contains a lot of noises.
-BMRS is designed as a solution for this.
-The chart below shows the result on random data in various granularity and foreground density.
+[YACCLAB](https://github.com/prittt/YACCLAB) also provides benchmark for random images with various granularity and foreground pixel density.
+It shows in which cases one should choose each UFBL algorithms.
+Here is some results I got on AMD Ryzen 3 2200G with Radeon Vega Graphics.
+Time for the format conversion is included.

 <table>
   <tr>